(last updated 02/11/2020 - please check for regular updates)

 PLEASE RESPECT THE DECISIONS MADE BY THE VETERINARY PROFESSIONALS AT THIS DIFFICULT TIME.
-WE ARE VERY GRATEFUL FOR THE MANY CLIENTS WHO HAVE EXPRESSED APPRECIATION FOR OUR EFFORTS, BUT CONTINUE TO BE DISAPPOINTED BY A FEW INDIVIDUALS WHO INSIST ON MAKING UNREASONABLE DEMANDS ON OUR SERVICES.
+WE ARE VERY GRATEFUL FOR THE MANY CLIENTS WHO HAVE EXPRESSED APPRECIATION FOR OUR EFFORTS, BUT CONTINUE TO BE DISAPPOINTED BY A SMALL MINORITY OF INDIVIDUALS WHO INSIST ON MAKING UNREASONABLE DEMANDS ON OUR SERVICES.

 Video/telephone consultations have been introduced for clients who need urgent advice regarding their pet's health and where attending the surgery may be inadvisable.
 There is a consultation fee for this, with payment taken over the telephone in advance... please call for further details.
 Following the advice of the RCVS we MAY be able to prescribe any necessary medication after a video consult, but only to existing clients.

 If owners cannot get in to collect drugs (for legitimate COVID19 related reasons) Castle Veterinary Centre can deliver repeat medications to registered clients.
 This is at the discretion of the practice & may take several days from ordering, as it will depend on having staff available to deliver the drugs.
 Clients will be phoned on the proposed day of delivery & given an appropriate time for delivery (i.e. early morning, mid afternoon etc) & they MUST be in to receive the drugs as we cannot leave them on the doorstep.
 We will not ask for a signature of receipt, but the person delivering will record the time of hand over & take the name of the recipient or record delivery by taking a photograph, from a 'Covid safe' distance.
 There will be a £10 delivery fee per pet, payable along with payment for the drugs at the time of ordering.
 Those of you with Pet Plan Insurance will be pleased to know that they have agreed to cover prescription medication delivery costs at this time.
 If you are insured with a different company, please check with them regarding cover for any delivery costs incurred.

 ALL SERVICES OFFERED BY CASTLE VETERINARY CENTRE LTD ARE ENTIRELY DEPENDENT ON THE AVAILABILITY OF HEALTHY STAFF & MAY BE SUBJECT TO REVIEW AT ANY POINT TO REDUCE THE SOCIAL CONTACT OF CLIENTS & STAFF TO A MINIMUM.